One of the ideas advanced by those who teach that tithing is required under the New Testament is the belief that tithing is an eternal principle.

 These four Kings went to battle against five other Kings

-Now the second group of kings (the five Kings), had came together in the Siddim Valley (the valley of the Dead Sea).
-They had been under the rule of King Kedorlaomer (he is mentioned in the list of the first 4 Kings above).
+Now the second group of kings (the five Kings), had came together in the Siddim Valley, which is the valley of the Dead Sea.
+They had been under the rule of King Kedorlaomer who is mentioned in the list of the first 4 Kings above.

 These five Kings fought against the four Kings.
 In verses 10-16 we read the following:

 As it happened, the valley of the Dead Sea was filled with tar pits.
 And as the army of the kings of Sodom and Gomorrah fled, some fell into the tar pits, while the rest escaped into the mountains.
-The victorious invaders then PLUNDERED SODOM AND GOMORRAH and headed for home, taking with them ALL THE SPOILS OF WAR AND THE FOOD SUPPLIES.
-They also CAPTURED LOT — ABRAM’S NEPHEW who lived in Sodom—and carried off everything he owned.
+The victorious invaders then plundered Sodom and Gomorrah and headed for home, taking with them all the spoils of war and the food supplies.
+They also captured Lot — Abram’s Newphew who lived in Sodom—and carried off everything he owned.
 But one of Lot’s men escaped and reported everything to Abram the Hebrew, who was living near the oak grove belonging to Mamre the Amorite.
 Mamre and his relatives, Eshcol and Aner, were Abram’s allies.
 When Abram heard that his nephew Lot had been captured, he mobilized the 318 trained men who had been born into his household.
 Then he pursued Kedorlaomer’s army until he caught up with them at Dan.
 There he divided his men and attacked during the night.
 Kedorlaomer’s army fled, but Abram chased them as far as Hobah, north of Damascus.
-Abram RECOVERED ALL THE GOODS THAT HAD BEEN TAKEN, and he brought back his nephew Lot with his possessions and all the women and other captives. ~ Genesis 14:10-16 (The New Living Translation)
+Abram recovered all the goods that had been taken, and he brought back his nephew Lot with his possessions and all the women and other captives. ~ Genesis 14:10-16 (The New Living Translation)